THESIS BY COMPILATION FAQ

 No. The ANU HDR Exams Office does not tell examiners that you’ve chosen to write your thesis in thesis by compilation format.
 Crawford strongly advises that

-You should mention, very early in your introductory chapter, that this is a thesis by compilation following the School’s protocol (of course, you cannot state this if it does not, in fact, follow the School's protocol!).
+• You should mention, very early in your introductory chapter, that this is a thesis by compilation following the School’s guidance (of course, you cannot state this if it does not, in fact, follow the School's guidance!).

 HOW MUCH INPUT MERITS CO-AUTHORSHIP?*